clusterio/clusterio/README.md

         wget -qO - https://deb.nodesource.com/setup_14.x | sudo -E bash -
         sudo apt install nodejs

-2. Create a new directory and run the Clusterio installer:
+2. Log in as the user you wish to install Clusterio as (do not use root), and then create a new directory and run the Clusterio installer:

         mkdir clusterio
         cd clusterio